 Should You Buy CPA or From a Private Lot or Person?

-It will most likely be in your best interest to purchase a certified pre-owned vehicle because you are lessening the risk of unexpected problems with the car.
+It will most likely be in your best interest and provide peace of mind to purchase a certified pre-owned vehicle because you are lessening the risk of unexpected problems with the car.
 When you purchase from a car lot or a private person that does not certify their cars, there is always a risk.

 However, if you have your heart set on a specific vehicle and from a private seller or private lot, you can lessen your risk by having the car examined by a mechanic and running a VINSmart report on the vehicle.
 A mechanic should be able to spot any obvious problems or inform you of any repairs that may have occurred to the vehicle in the past that may have been the result of an accident.